webcrumbs-community/webcrumbs/README.md

    Join Product Hunt as a WebCrumbs maker.
    [Become a Maker](https://github.com/webcrumbs-community/webcrumbs/issues/70)

-We're excited to see how you'll contribute to shaping the future of Webcrumbs!
+We're excited to see how you'll contribute to shaping the future of WebCrumbs!
 Happy coding!

 ### Contributing 101
 - Here is a thorough guide on open source contribution: [opensource.guide](https://opensource.guide/how-to-contribute/#opening-a-pull-request).